 I haven't built a career based on hardship, I've built a life based on the lessons these hardships have taught me.

 I believe that hardships are opportunities for crossroads, not impasses.
-And I have always been willing to lend my story if it helps someone else better tell their own.
+And I have always been willing to lend my story if it helps someone else better live their own.

-Life with Lisa Bradshaw began as a radio show in 2008.
+Life with Lisa Bradshaw began as a radio show in 2008 and is now a television talk show on the NCW Life Channel.
 In 2011, Lisa released her second book, Big Shoes: A Young Widowed Mother’s Memoir, and founded The DON’T WAIT Project®⏤a 501c3 non profit organization committed to raising community awareness about how positive life choices can impact the health and welfare of individuals, organizations and communities.

-Lisa has received rave reviews for her keynotes: The Place of Peace: How Surviving Cancer and Navigating My Husband’s Death Helped Save My Mother’s Life; My Red Plastic Typewriter and the Lessons It's Taught Me About Life (and Business); and Living the Nouns in Life: What’s Your DON’T WAIT Story?
+Lisa has received rave reviews for her keynotes: How Surviving Cancer and Navigating My Husband’s Illness and Death Helped Save My Mother’s Life and My Red Plastic Typewriter and the Lessons It's Taught Me About Living a DON'T WAIT Life.

-Lisa has been a guest on national television and radio, and her story has been featured in multiple print media outlets and online, including Oprah.com, The Rachael Ray Show, Oprah Radio, InStyle, Parents, Positive Impact Magazine, The Good Life, Chicken Soup for the Soul: Power Moms and more.
+She has been a guest on national television and radio, and her story has been featured in multiple print media outlets and online, including Oprah.com, The Rachael Ray Show, Oprah Radio, InStyle, Parents, Positive Impact Magazine, The Good Life, Chicken Soup for the Soul: Power Moms, and more.

 By Lisa Bradshaw